Introducing the Open AI Accelerator Exchange: Streamlining Edge AI Deployment

 The challenges faced by both edge AI application developers and silicon manufacturers to reap the benefits of our about-to-explode market need to be overcome for us to jointly benefit from the market potential in front of us.
 If we don’t provide an easy-to-use way for new software advances to be used on new hardware – and critically to be integrated into the much larger ecosystem of software, hardware, ISVs, licensing, support, etc. needed to bring a solution to the market – we will all lose.

-The risk of not getting our act together as a field was recently worded nicely by Jeff Bier, founder of the Embedded Vision Summit: “The way we are currently going, developers are tied into one ecosystem, and they cannot move to cheaper hardware – even though such hardware is available.
+The risk of not getting our act together as a field was recently worded nicely by an industry expert: “The way we are currently going, developers are tied into one ecosystem, and they cannot move to cheaper hardware – even though such hardware is available.
 As a community, we are at risk of creating the ‘$3000,- microwave’.
 The AI models in the microwave are great and provide value, but the cost of the hardware forces a price point that will never work.”

 1Admittedly, many other challenging aspects come with scaling a solution; in this whitepaper, however, we solely focus on the issue of adopting new XPUs.